josephchehov/FiloSh/README.md

 ## Commands
-Reference guide for up to date command info and examples *ver 1.0*
+Reference guide for up to date command descriptions and argument format, along with examples. <br>
+*ver 1.0*

 ##### Argument classifiers